jahvon/flow/docs/cli/flow_get_secret.md

 ### Options

 ```
   -h, --help        help for secret
+  -p, --plainText   Output the secret value as plain text instead of an obfuscated string
 ```

 ### Options inherited from parent commands